Building A Raised Fish Pond

 How Much Does It Cost to Build a Raised Fish Pond?

 The cost can vary widely depending on the size, materials, and additional features you choose.
-On average, a small to medium-sized pond may cost between $500 to $2000.
+On average, a small to medium-sized pond may cost between $500 and $2000.

 Can You Keep Koi in a Raised Pond?